neha-kay/Kiko-plus/_posts/2017-07-31-thoughts-on-how-to-maintain-relationships.md

 That’s a pretty powerful ROI for one action item.

-My friend recently called me for career advice on whether to accept a full-time return offer at Goldman Sachs, the company she was working at.
+My friend recently called me for career advice on whether to move across the country and accept a full-time return offer at Goldman Sachs, the company she was working at.
 Over the course of an hour and a half, we worked through the problem and by the end, (I think) I was of help to her and on my end, I surely felt _way more_ connected to her than before.

 In a sense, it was a double win for her; by the end of the day, she was able to
 a. get further insight on the issue bothering her at the time.
 b. strengthen the relationship with each person she connected with.

+If you're interested in reading more into this, this notion that asking others for a favor leads them to like you more is actually something that has been well researched and validated, coined the [Ben Franklin effect](http://www.businessinsider.com/ben-franklin-effect-2016-12){:target="_blank"}.

 ##### Actively seek reasons to connect